dwu-csiro/HDM/README.md

   | dwu
 ```

-## start HDM console
+## Start HDM console

-Users can start the HDM console by develop the `.war` file of hdm-console to any web server such as Apache Tomcat or Jetty.
+Users can start the HDM console by deploy the `hdm-console-0.0.1.war` file of hdm-console to any web servers such as Apache Tomcat or Jetty.

 # Programming in HDM